joonanykanen/user-registration-app/README.md

 3. Select a profile picture that will be displayed in the application.

+4. Choose the degrees you have already completed using the CheckBoxes.

-4. Press the "Lisää käyttäjä" button to save the information.
+5. Press the "Lisää käyttäjä" button to save the information.

 ## License